We provide students with mastery in building applications within social and cultural frameworks to address complex environmental questions and issues.

 The mission of the MAES program is to develop leaders prepared to collaborate across disciplines to address the complex human and social aspects of environmental challenges, creating the foundation to realize a healthy planet and healthy communities now and for generations to come.

 The educational objectives to fulfill this mission are broad-based, including understanding the social, historic and economic contexts of environmental issues.
 Graduates will also gain an understanding of professional and ethical responsibility.
 They will be expected to demonstrate knowledge of contemporary issues and theories, and the ability to apply this knowledge.
-Graduates of the MAES program will demonstrate the scientific and technical literacy that enables them to do the following:
+Graduates of the MAES program will be able to do the following:

 - Conduct human-dimensions research, write research proposals and analyze technical reports.